cameron-jack/ngsg_retype/README.md

 See changelog.txt

 ## Credits
 The NGS Genotyping Pipeline, NGSXplorer, and Rerun are the creations of The ANU Bioinformatics Consultancy (ABC), The Biomolecular Resource Facility (BRF), The John Curtin School of Medical Research (JCSMR), and The Australian National University (ANU).
-The project was initiated at the end of 2018 by the BRF and the construction was undertaken by the ABC - primarily Bob Buckley assisted by Cameron Jack, and later Cameron Jack assisted by Gabi (Gabrielle) Ryan.
+The project was initiated at the end of 2018 by the BRF and the construction was undertaken by the ABC - primarily Bob Buckley assisted by Cameron Jack, and later Cameron Jack assisted by Gabi (Gabrielle) Ryan and Eslam Ibrahim.
 Some additional components were built by the Informatics Team at the Australian Phenomics Facility (led by Philip Wu).
 Laboratory processes were constructed by the BRF Genotyping team, initially led by Sorelle Bowman, and later by Simone Kuelzer and Peter Milburn.

+## License
+This software (product) is issued with the MIT license

+Copyright 2018 The Australian National University

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.